relentiousdragon/banana-burner-plugins/DOCUMENTATION.md

 Functions in HTML strings need to be on `window`. `window.__myPlugin_doThing()` works, `myFunction()` doesn't (it's not in scope when the HTML is stringified) also make sure you're registering the `window` functions before calling `render`.

 ### "My data disappears after reload"
 You're storing in a variable.
 Variables reset every page load.
-Use `BananaAPI.storage` for anything that needs to persist.
+Use `BananaAPI.storage` or ``BananaAPI.asyncStorage`` for anything that needs to persist.

 ### "My plugin breaks another plugin"
 Name collisions.
 Check that your `window.__` functions and CSS selectors are specific enough that they won't stomp on something else.